Will abolishing Free Trade result in better wages and more jobs? No.

 In addition, almost every foreign manufacturer in the world has a factory or is planning on building a factory in the United States.
 All the world's car makers have factories in at least three locations: their home country, United States, and China.
 The idea that import tariffs would increase the price of "foreign" cars and force people to buy American is flawed.
 People would simply continue to buy their Toyotas and Hondas, which are mostly made in America anyway.
 And most of these "foreign" cars are made by non-union labor.

 Thus, the idea that import tariffs would result in a Shangri-la for the union worker is a flawed idea.
 Import tariffs will simply raise costs for everybody and lower everybody's standard of living accordingly.
 We would go back to the old model of the nineteen-seventies where everything was so expensive that we had very little.
 Remember back in those days most people had one telephone and one television.
 It is not that the technologies we're not available, only that they were too expensive.
 The idea of having two, three, four, or five televisions in one household was considered absurd.
-Putting in telephone extension in the bedroom was costly and if you can afford it.
+Putting in telephone extension in the bedroom was costly and few can afford it.

 It is true that some folks have lost their jobs due to free trade.
 Those who were working in industries which became obsolete or where Union organizations forced obscenely high labor rates on manufacturers, quickly found themselves out of a job.
 When labor rates for union workers are four to five or even ten times as much as non-union workers, something has to give.

 Thanks to free trade, a lot of industries such as the steel industry have moved overseas.
 This is in part due to the high cost of labor, but also to the higher cost of regulation with regard to pollution and environmental hazards.
-In addition American steel mills were largely obsolete, both being built before World War II or during that war.
+In addition, American steel mills were largely obsolete, both being built before World War II or during that war.
 It was cheaper and more attractive to move plants overseas where labor rates would remain low and strikes were unheard of.
 The unions themselves made outsourcing attractive.

 But even assuming you can make a direct connection between your job loss and free trade, there is no guarantee that eliminating free trade will bring your job back.
 As I noted earlier, many foreign companies have built factories here, using non-union labor.
-That's why the idea that your union job will come back to the United States once we slap a 10 or 20% import Duty on foreign steel is somewhat flawed.
+That's why the idea that your union job will come back to the United States once we slap a 10 or 20% import duty on foreign steel is somewhat flawed.

-According to some studies the advantage of building products in China is rapidly disappearing.
+According to some studies, the advantage of building products in China is rapidly disappearing.
 When you factor in the cost of shipping and other long-distance related costs, China has only a 5% to 10% advantage over manufacturing costs in the United States.
 Throw in the uncertainty of the actions of a communist government and you have a good case for making products here in the US.
-Since the recession of 2008 America has moved from third place in manufacturing, behind Germany, to second place behind China.
+Since the recession of 2008, America has moved from third place in manufacturing, behind Germany, to second place behind China.
 Economists predict America will once again be in first place by 2020 which is only a few years from now.

 Of course, this is all heresy to many folks, who believe that if free trade was abolished, we would all become millionaires overnight.
 And of course, there are other issues besides wages involved in the free-trade argument.
 Many correctly point out that some overseas companies produce more pollution and lack regulations that we have in the US.
 Moreover many of these overseas companies do not have to worry about worker protection laws, and often they abuse their employees.
 However, I think that as money flows into these third world countries, wages will increase to the point where workers can afford to demand more from their employers, and again we already seeing this in India and China.

 And the market seems to recognize this.
-Whatever bad news has come out for the Hillary campaign in the last few months, the stock market has dropped by dozens or hundreds of points.
+Whenever bad news has come out for the Hillary campaign in the last few months, the stock market has dropped by dozens or hundreds of points.
 The most recent revelation of additional emails being reviewed by the FBI caused a 100-point drop in the stock market.
 The prospect of a Trump presidency and the uncertainty of free trade under Donald Trump caused the market to panic.

 And to me, this is the primary issue in this election - economics.
 If Donald Trump is elected we will not live in an economic Shangri-la, but rather be forced into recession.
 Dramatic tax cuts and huge tariff increases will only mean decreased trade and production in America as well as far, far higher prices for goods.
 As someone who is trying to live on their accumulated wealth of a lifetime's work, this is troubling.
 I suspect that if Donald Trump was elected president, my portfolio would decrease in value by 20% in the first week.
 After that it is anyone's guess, although I doubt it would recover very quickly.

 We have already seen this in a similar situation in the UK with the Brexit vote.
 The value of the pound has dropped precipitously and has remained low as people are nervous as to what to expect.
-It doesn't appear that the EU will let the UK have a free ride without some sort of import duties which in turn would decrease the standard of living for those people in the UK, as their country's Economy is based largely on exports and free trade.
+It doesn't appear that the EU will let the UK have a free ride without some sort of import duties which in turn would decrease the standard of living for those people in the UK, as their country's economy is based largely on exports and free trade.

 Free trade is not a dirty word - or words.
-Free trade helps the economies of all Nations throughout the world.
+Free trade helps the economies of all nations throughout the world.
 It provides jobs in countries with high unemployment at lower labor rates and lifts their standard of living, as it is done for China and India.
 For other countries such as the United States, it allows us to have much much cheaper consumer goods, thus also raising our standard of living, even if wages remain flat.

 Wages today may not be much higher than they were 10-20 years ago, but our spending power has increased dramatically.
 What matters not how many dollars you make per hour but what those dollars can buy - your effective standard of living.
 If we go back to the old ways, as some suggest, we will go back to the ways of stagflation and high prices.
-We will go back to the days when owning even one television was unheard of luxury and having more than one car made you rich.
+We will go back to the days when owning even one television was an unheard of luxury and having more than one car made you rich.

 Do you really want that?